samisyd/AWS-GenAI_AIML/geminiapp/Readme.md

     python-dotenv

-    The chatbot uses Gemini Pro model with optimized settings All conversations include timestamps
+    The chatbot uses Gemini gemini-2.5-flash model with optimized settings All conversations include timestamps